 (B) in the case of an administrative adjustment request under section 6227, such administrative adjustment request is made, or

 (C) in any other case, notice of the final partnership adjustment is mailed under section 6231.

+(3) FINAL DETERMINATION.—The final determination is made with respect to an adjustment on the date on which—

+(A) in the case of an adjustment pursuant to the decision of a court in a proceeding brought under section 6234, such decision becomes final,

+(B) in the case of an administrative adjustment request under section 6227, such administrative adjustment request is filed, or

+(C) in any other case, 90 days after the date on which the notice of the final partnership adjustment is mailed under section 6231.

 26 U.S.C.A. § 6226